holdings420/Preservingbiologicalmass/README.md

 Dehydrating pureed fruits and plant matter utilizing a reverse osmosis membrane.

 - A tank pressure of 10-120 PSI
+- Or the Pouch has a vacuum pressure of 10 - 14.7 psi if the tank is at 1 atm.
 - Two sections consisting of a sugar solution and one side with fruit.

 ## Water Absorption Pack